THE SCENT OF LILACS

 the 12th of 13

-in a family where her father
+in a family where

 knew he had spit too many daughters